google/snappy/README.md

 Tests and benchmarks
 ====================

-When you compile Snappy, snappy_unittest is compiled in addition to the library itself.
-You do not need it to use the compressor from your own library, but it contains several useful components for Snappy development.
+When you compile Snappy, the following binaries are compiled in addition to the library itself.
+You do not need them to use the compressor from your own library, but they are useful for Snappy development.

+* `snappy_benchmark` contains microbenchmarks used to tune compression and decompression performance.
+* `snappy_unittests` contains unit tests, verifying correctness on your machine in various scenarios.
+* `snappy_test_tool` can benchmark Snappy against a few other compression libraries (zlib, LZO, LZF, and QuickLZ), if they were detected at configure time.
+To benchmark using a given file, give the compression algorithm you want to test Snappy against (e.g. --zlib) and then a list of one or more file names on the command line.

-First of all, it contains unit tests, verifying correctness on your machine in various scenarios.
-If you want to change or optimize Snappy, please run the tests to verify you have not broken anything.
+If you want to change or optimize Snappy, please run the tests and benchmarks to verify you have not broken anything.

+The testdata/ directory contains the files used by the microbenchmarks, which should provide a reasonably balanced starting point for benchmarking.
+(Note that baddata[1-3].snappy are not intended as benchmarks; they are used to verify correctness in the presence of corrupted data in the unit test.)

 The gflags library for handling of command-line flags is used if it's installed.
 You can find it at

   https://gflags.github.io/gflags/

-In addition to the unit tests, snappy contains microbenchmarks used to tune compression and decompression performance.
-These are automatically run before the unit tests, but you can disable them using the flag --run_microbenchmarks=false if you have gflags installed (otherwise you will need to edit the source).

-Finally, snappy can benchmark Snappy against a few other compression libraries (zlib, LZO, LZF, and QuickLZ), if they were detected at configure time.
-To benchmark using a given file, give the compression algorithm you want to test Snappy against (e.g. --zlib) and then a list of one or more file names on the command line.
-The testdata/ directory contains the files used by the microbenchmark, which should provide a reasonably balanced starting point for benchmarking.
-(Note that baddata[1-3].snappy are not intended as benchmarks; they are used to verify correctness in the presence of corrupted data in the unit test.)

 Contact